openharmony/game_game_controller_framework/README.md

     - Identifying the categories of game peripherals.
     - Query the default and custom input-to-touch mapping information for the game from default_key_mapping.json and custom_key_mapping.json.

 System Architecture Diagram:
 ![System Architecture Diagram](./figures/system_arch_en.PNG)

+- GameController(Framework) is the game_controller_framework component.
+- GameController(SA) is the game_controller_framework component.

 Core Modules of GameControllerFramework:
 ![Code Architecture Diagram](./figures/code_arch.PNG)